-9.2.1 SPC's
+10.2.1 SPC's

 The first one is the cataloguing algorithm for SPC's (single point constraints, BOUNDARY).
 Let's say a boundary condition m is defined for node i in direction j, $0 \le j \le 6$, direction 0 stands for temperature, directions 1 to 3 for translations in global x-, y- and z- direction, direction 4 stands for static pressure, directions 5 to 7 stand for rotations about the global x-, y- and z-axis.
 Then a degree of freedom idof = 8 (i - 1) + j is assigned to this boundary condition.
-Then, it is stored at location k in the one-dimensional field ikboun, where all previous boundary degrees of freedom are stored in numerical order such that ikboun(k-1) < idof < ikboun<math>(k+1).
-Furthermore the number of the boundary condition, its direction and value are stored in the one-dimensional fields nodeboun, ndirboun and xboun: nodeboun(m) = i, ndirboun(m) = j and xboun(m) = value.
+Then, it is stored at location k in the one-dimensional field ikboun, where all previous boundary degrees of freedom are stored in numerical order such that ikboun(k-1) < idof < ikboun(k+1).
+Furthermore the number of the boundary condition (m) is stored in ilboun: ilboun(k)=m, and the node of the boundary condition, its direction and value are stored in the one-dimensional fields nodeboun, ndirboun and xboun: nodeboun(m) = i, ndirboun(m) = j and xboun(m) = value.
 If an amplitude definition applies to the boundary condition, its number n is stored in the one-dimensional field iamboun: iamboun(m) = n.